FinnRyder/Ireland_REI/README.md

 # Ireland_REI
 Code used to create a relative exposure index for the coastline of Ireland.
-The main workflow (scripts1 - 4) is limited to one section of coastline due to file size constraints. area_5 (inner Galway Bay) is the smallest area and therefore the area for testing code.
+The main workflow (scripts 1 - 4) is limited to one section of coastline due to file size constraints. area_5 (inner Galway Bay) is the smallest area and therefore the area for testing code.

 📄 Code